Whoever said anger is not the solution to a problem has not seen Virat Kohli bat.

 Rohit always picked the right balls to go after.
 Kohli did not pick and choose.
 He bludgeoned absolutely everything.

-You could tell even when he was walking out to the middle that he was going to put an end to what only someone like him could consider a bad patch.
+Even when he was walking out to the middle, it was obvious that he was determined to put an end to what only someone like him could consider a bad patch.
 After an unbeaten 82 in the opener, he was out for four and three in the next two games.
-From the two pre-match practice sessions, it was obvious that he was not happy with how he was striking the ball.
+From the two pre-match practice sessions, it was clear that he was not happy with how he was striking the ball.
 Spurts of anger were followed by wild swings of the blade.

 Eight balls into his innings, Kohli looked a bit jittery, searching for that one ball to put away.
 When it came, a length delivery with plenty of width from Vishwa Fernando, he leaned in and belted it to the extra-cover fence.
-If he was not too happy that because the bat shook in his hand, he followed it up with a straight drive, right off the middle this time, past mid-on.
+If he was not too happy with that because the bat shook in his hand, he followed it up with a drive down the ground, right off the middle this time, past mid-on.

-But the shot that gave those around a peek into what was to come arrived a ball later.
-Walking across, he flicked a ball on the rise and saw it race to the wide long-on fence.
+The shot that gave a peek into what was to come arrived a ball later.
+Walking across his stumps, he flicked a ball on the rise and saw it race to the wide long-on fence.
 Three fours in three balls in the fourth over, and he was up and running.

 Kohli smashed 17 fours and a six.
 Rohit creamed three sixes and 11 fours.

 Lasith Malinga, Sri Lanka’s stand-in skipper, rotated his bowlers rapidly, not allowing even one of them to settle in.
-Even Akila Dananjaya, who picked up eight wickets in the two previous games, bowled only two overs in his first spell.
+Even Akila Dananjaya, coming off eight wickets in the two previous games, bowled only two overs in his first spell.

 None of that mattered to Kohli or Rohit.
-They were offered an inexperienced attack, and they feasted.
-Kohli, who reached his 100 from 76 balls with an incredible flick-pull off Milinda Siriwardana, went carting the bowlers around.
+They were offered an inexperienced attack, and they feasted on it.
+Kohli, who reached his 100 from 76 balls with an incredible flick-pull off Milinda Siriwardana, carted the bowlers around.
 The standout shot came off Fernando as Kohli stood tall and cross-batted a not-so short delivery over the long-off fence.
 He did not even look at the ball go over the rope.

 Kohli’s innings came to an end in the 30th over, Malinga’s wait for his 300th ODI wicket finally coming to an end when the Indian captain picked out sweeper cover.

-After Kohli’s departure, India lost a string of wickets, the most significant being Rohit nicking Angelo Mathews to Niroshan Dickwella, the wicketkeeper.
+After Kohli’s departure, India lost a string of wickets, the most significant being Rohit nicking Mathews to Niroshan Dickwella, the wicketkeeper.
 That was Mathews’s second wicket in two balls after the medium pacer had dismissed Hardik Pandya earlier.